Marall Nasiri

-Marall Nasiri (born 1980) is an Iranian-Swedish actress.
+Marall Nasiri (born 1980) is a Swedish actress.
 She won a Guldbagge Award for Best Actress in a Leading Role for playing Maryam in Opponent (2023).

 Early life and education

 She was born in Iran in 1980, shortly after the Iran–Iraq War broke out.
-Her parents were considered dissidents and were forced to lived in hiding, before becoming refugees in Pakistan.
+Her parents were considered dissidents and were forced to live in hiding, before becoming refugees in Pakistan.
 When she was six years old, the family moved to Sweden.
-They lived initially in Linköping before settling in Bredäng near Stockholm.
-She graduated from the Theater Academy of Stockholm in 2009.
+They lived initially in Linköping before settling in Bredäng, in the south of Stockholm.
+She graduated from the Theatre Academy of Stockholm in 2009.